RETURN TO ARTISTFIRST HOME | |||

 Harriet Tramer's New Book Growing Up As She Grows Old Family care giving is almost by its very nature stressful; no tidbit of advice you might receive can magically turn it into a relaxing experience.
 But having some essential information can help you to support your elder while you simultaneously tend to your own needs.
 And that is exactly what this book is designed to provide. |

-with Host Harriet Tramer First & Third Wednesdays 8pm Eastern Time Listen LIVE 2 Formats: Android Phones Click Here
+with Host Harriet Tramer First & Third Wednesdays 8pm Eastern Time Listen LIVE in 3 Different Formats

 Host Harriet Tramer has long worked as both a journalist and as a college instructor, two professions she believes have much in common because they both demand good communication skills, not to mention patience and understanding.
 Most recently, she has taken her journalist ventures on line, having her own blog http://www.agingwithoutwrinkles.com - which interprets “aging” from the broadest perspective possible.
 We are all aging from the day we are born.
 She has also written Rounding the Circle of Love: Growing Up As She Grows Old – which focuses upon care giving for the elderly. |